-Located 45 minutes by car from Murdochville or 50 minutes from Sainte-Anne-des-Monts, Lyall Mountain is right on the edge of the Réserve faunique des Chic-Chocs.
+Located 45 minutes by car from Sainte-Anne-des-Monts and 55 minutes from Murdochville, Mont Lyall is right on the edge of the Réserve faunique des Chic-Chocs.
 It offers a 330-metre vertical drop and a smooth descent thanks to the design of the slopes.
-It takes about 45 minutes to reach the summit using climbing skins or a little more on snowshoes.
-The mountain is also accessible by helicopter with a Chic-Chac package.
+It takes about 60 minutes (2.5 km) to reach the summit by skinning or a little more on snowshoes.

-Porphyre Mountain offers vertical drops of 250 metres to 300 metres, with slopes varying from 30 to 40 degrees and magnificent panoramic views.
-Whether you are a beginner or an expert, you will love the 12 glades and 2 snowfields on this mountain.
-If you decide to climb the mountain using climbing skins, leave your car in the parking lot on Route 138, near the boundary stone at Km 38.
+Mont du Porphyre offers vertical drops of 150 metres to 240 metres, with slopes varying from 20 to 40 degrees and magnificent panoramic views.
+Whether you are a beginner or an expert, you will love the 8 glades and 2 snowfields on this mountain.
+If you decide to skin up the mountain using climbing skins, leave your car in the parking lot on Route 138, near the boundary stone at Km 38.
 Note also that Chic-Chac can take you up the mountain on a snowmobile or snowcat (guide services included).

-Located in La Rédemption, in the regional county municipality of La Mitis, the Saint-Pierre Mountain should not be confused with Mount Saint-Pierre, which is in Haute-Gaspésie.
-Offering a vertical drop of approximately 140 metres, the Saint-Pierre Mountain features four glades for backcountry skiing on its northern side.
-You can access the mountain using climbing skins.
-The approach (4 km) is challenging.
-Please note that the ski runs on this mountain, which reaches an altitude of 906 metres, are only accessible when there is at least 1.5 metres of snow on the ground.
-In addition, the site is not patrolled and has very little signage.
-This mountain is therefore recommended for experienced backcountry skiers only.
-Make sure you have the specialized gear you need before backcountry skiing in this area!
+Located in La Rédemption, in the regional county municipality of La Mitis, Montagne Saint-Pierre should not be confused with Mont Saint-Pierre, which is in Haute-Gaspésie.
+Offering a vertical drop of approximately 140 metres, Montagne Saint-Pierre features five glades for backcountry skiing on its northern side.
+You can skin up the mountain using climbing skins.
+The approach (3 km) is challenging.

 Before setting off on your backcountry skiing adventure, make sure you are aware of avalanche conditions.
 (Scroll down the page and click on “English version.”)
 It is recommended to enjoy this high-adrenaline activity in a group with the proper gear and safety knowledge.